 Quizzical is an educational software designed to help students engage more deeply with course materials.
 You can access it via Quercus.
 You will be assigned to write two multiple-choice questions, which will be graded and count for 6% of your grade.
-You will also be expected to complete a weekly quiz within 14 days of lecture for lectures 1 to 8 for the remaining 4%.
+These questions will be due on Friday evening for your assigned lecture week.
+You will also be expected to complete a weekly quiz for lectures 1 to 8 for the remaining 4%.
+These quizzes must be completed by Monday evening two weeks after each lecture week.
 To get full participation credit, at least 10 questions must be completed, and the average grade on all questions must be at least 70%.
 More detailed instructions will be available on Quercus.

-Survey Questions: 5%
+Research Proposal: 5%

-For the Final Project, we will be creating a Parent Questionnaire together and collect data online.
-For this assignment, you will develop a research question, outline your hypotheses, and write 2 or 3 survey questions that you would like included on the questionnaire.
-You will use parent responses to these questions later in your Final Project.
-This assignment will be due via Quercus at 11:59pm on Monday January 25th.
+For the Final Project, you will explore data collected in a large online Parent Questionnaire last term.
+For this assignment, you will develop a research question that uses at least 2 of the survey questions that were included in this questionnaire.
+Outline your research question, hypotheses, variable types and analysis plan.
+You can find more detailed instructions on Quercus.
+This assignment will be due via Quercus at 11:59pm on Tuesday May 25th.